itsabhiyanshutiwari/Sales_analysis/README.md

 Analysis:---
 This project uses Pandas and Matplotlib to answer basic sales related questions as follows:--

-What was the best month for sales? how much wad earend that month?
+What was the best month for sales? how much was earend that month?
 What city has most sales?
 What time shuold we display advertisements to maximize likelihood of customer's buying product?
 What products are more often sold together?
 And What product sold the most?
 Why do you think its sold the most?